Paul Schenck

-Paul Chaim Schenck (born 1958) is a Catholic priest, pastoral counselor, and clinical chaplain.
+Paul Chaim Schenck (born 1958) is a Catholic priest, pastoral counselor, and retired clinical chaplain.

 Early life and work

 Schenck was born in Glen Ridge, New Jersey, to Henry P. Schenck and Marjorie M. Apgar.
 He has two sisters and an identical twin brother with whom he was raised in Grand Island, New York.
 His father was born Jewish and his mother converted to Judaism from the Catholic and Anglican (Episcopal) churches.
 He and his brother attended Hebrew School in nearby Niagara Falls until the sixth grade.
 He was married in 1977 in an interfaith ceremony in Niagara Falls, New York, presided by Paul Fodor, the Hungarian Holocaust survivor and author.
 At the time, Schenck was a student in the Institute of Jewish Studies at the State University of New York at Buffalo.
 Schenck became director of the Empire State Teen Challenge center, a faith-based residential treatment program for persons with "life-controlling problems" such as substance use and abuse, antisocial behaviors, criminal conduct, and relational conflicts.
 Schenck became a born-again Christian and was baptized at age 16.
 He was active in evangelical churches until joining the Catholic Church.
 Admitted to priesthood through the Pastoral Provision of the Catholic Church by Pope Benedict XVI, he is a chaplain with faculties from the Archdiocese for the Military Services.